avelino/awesome-go/README.md

 - [Hertz](https://github.com/cloudwego/hertz) - A high-performance and strong-extensibility Go HTTP framework that helps developers build microservices.
 - [hiboot](https://github.com/hidevopsio/hiboot) - hiboot is a high performance web application framework with auto configuration and dependency injection support.
 - [Huma](https://github.com/danielgtaylor/huma/) - Framework for modern REST/GraphQL APIs with built-in OpenAPI 3, generated documentation, and a CLI.
+- [iWF](https://github.com/indeedeng/iwf) - iWF is an all-in-one platform for developing long-running business processes.
+It offers a convenient abstraction for utilizing databases, ElasticSearch, message queues, durable timers, and more, with a clean, simple, and user-friendly interface.
 - [Lit](https://github.com/jvcoutinho/lit) - Highly performant declarative web framework for Golang, aiming for simplicity and quality of life.
 - [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 - [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.